-As of June 30, 2022.
+As of December 31, 2022.
 Data sourced from Bloomberg.
 MSCI World (ex-Emerging Markets) prior to 1996, MSCI ACWI (including EM) beyond.

 Real GDP Growth: Angeles' long-term forecast for real GDP growth in the US remains unchanged from our January 2022 review when we reduced our assumption by 50 basis points to 1.5%.
 We expect supply-chain disruptions and low labor participation to continue to result in relatively low productivity levels into the near to medium-term horizon.
+Angeles' long-term forecast for real GDP growth in emerging markets decreased by 50 basis points in order to adjust for recessionary concerns amid global monetary tightening.